fleet

 - 1 server to

-- 10 servers to
+disable_schedule = false - 10 servers to

-disable_schedule = true
+disable_schedule = true.

-?
+@noahtalerman Can I proceed making current_instance_check be an alias for disable_schedule?
 I don't see a functional difference between the two.
 See my previous comment.

 Looks like

-full functionality was removed in @gillespi314's refactor https://github.com/fleetdm/fleet/pull/7650
+current_instance_checksfull functionality was removed in @gillespi314's refactor https://github.com/fleetdm/fleet/pull/7650

 I don't see the difference in behavior for